diegocasmo/diegocasmo-me/app/_posts/2016-01-28-better-performance-on-the-client.md

 title:  "Improving Application Performance and Responsiveness on the Client"
 date:   2016-01-28 11:00:00
 categories: frontend javascript
+description: Performance and responsiveness on client side applications are very important topics which usually don't receive much attention until they are an obvious problem.
+At Ubiqua, as we began to increment the number of features our product offered...
 ---
 Performance and responsiveness on client side applications are very important topics which usually don't receive much attention until they are an obvious problem.
 At [Ubiqua](http://www.ubiqua.me/), as we began to increment the number of features our product offered, we started to experience the following problems: